 Italy has summoned its ambassador from Cairo for "urgent" consultations over Egypt's probe into the murder of an Italian researcher.
 Egyptian officials have provided conflicting accounts of the student's death.

 Ambassador Maurizio Massari was summoned home to help determine the truth "about the barbarous murder of Giulio Regeni," the Foreign Ministry announced in a statement on Friday.

 Regeni, a 28-year-old graduate student who was researching Egyptian labor

-on January 25, the fifth anniversary of the toppling of longtime autocrat Hosni Mubarak.
+movements, went missing in Cairo on January 25, the fifth anniversary of the toppling of longtime autocrat Hosni Mubarak.
 At the time of Regeni's disappearance, police were patrolling Cairo's streets to prevent demonstrations.